-Looking for an escape from stressful city life; I came across a wonderful spot – the perfect spot – and just two hours from Toronto; the Living Water Resort and Spa, in picturesque Collingwood.
-So I packed my weekender bag and hit the open road.
+Looking for an escape from the stressful city life; I came across a beautiful spot – the perfect spot – and just two hours from Toronto; the Living Water Resort and Spa, in picturesque Collingwood.
+So I packed my weekend bag and hit the open road.

-Before I get into the wonderful spa offerings, I recommend you indulge in some of the activities available.
+Before I get into the beautiful spa offerings, I recommend you indulge in some available activities.
 You should start on the right foot by picking up a healthy smoothie from the Lobby Aqua Juice Bar prior to a workout in the well-equipped gym.
-Next sign-up for a paddle board experience with Blu Wave Sup Company, they’re located on the property.
+Next, sign-up for a paddle board experience with Blu Wave Sup Company, they’re located on the property.
 When you’ve had enough of a workout, you can reward yourself with a pleasurable lunch and Spa Treatment.